planetscale/docs/content/news/team-profile-lori-raunaq.md

 R: These days I really like cats and cars.
 I'm always looking to photograph new cats and old cars.
 I think about design a lot too; I can't separate myself from that.
 I love going to concerts.
 L: And you travel for them too!
 R: And I travel extensively for them.
-These days, I really like Nine Inch Nails.
+These days I really like Nine Inch Nails.
 They’ve sorta mellowed out, but they are still making really good music.
-They don’t want to get bored by doing the same thing over and over again.
+They don’t want to get bored doing the same thing over and over again.
 L: Very similar to Godsmack, who are also maturing with their music while their music matures with them.
 R: I do have one small hobby - I collect small die-cast toy cars.
 L: SEE, you're way more interesting than I am.